I Walked Away from the Wreck: Background and content

 In 1960, Loretta Lynn had her first major hit with the single "I'm a Honky Tonk Girl."
 Its success helped country duo The Wilburn Brothers take notice of Lynn as a performer and writer.
 With their help and support, she signed a new recording contract with Decca Records, her first major label.
 Under Decca, Lynn would be produced by Owen Bradley, who helped find Lynn's very first recordings.
 Bradley produced "I Walked Away from the Wreck," which was recorded during her very first session at the Decca label.
-The session took place on September 8, 1961, at the Bradley Studio, located in Nashville, Tennessee.
+The session took place on September 8, 1961, at the Bradley Studios in Nashville, Tennessee.
 Other songs were also recorded during this same session, including Lynn's own composition ("The Girl That I Am Now") and her first top ten hit ("Success").
 "I Walked Away from the Wreck" was Lynn's first single release to be composed by another writer.
 Cindy Walker had written the track.